SBNSoftware/SBNSoftware.github.io/icaruscode_wiki/Software_parameters_and_settings.md

-#### Transportation of scintillation photons to the optical detectors(#Transportation-of-scintillation-photons-to-the-optical-detectors)
+#### Transportation of scintillation photons to the optical detectors

 A summary of the procedures and settings used in ICARUS can be found in [SBN DocDB